heutelbeck/sapl-extensions/sapl-ethereum/README.md

 ### Eth methods for smart contracts
 Apart from the contract method presented above, there are some more useful ways of getting information from a contract.
 The storage method can be used to access any saved variable from a contract's storage.
 Calculating the exact position can be complicated and is explained in [JsonRpc].
 The code method returns the code of a smart contract.
 The call method is similar to  the contract method and can be used to get a function result from a smart contract.
 The difference is, that with call one has to provide a transaction including the encoded function, what is more complicated.
-Furthermore the result is not being decoded, so the user has to work with the encoded return data.
+Furthermore, the result is not being decoded, so the user has to work with the encoded return data.

 ---
 #### storage